-Particular diligence is called for when discussing diseases with few treatment options.
-Disease awareness relating to illnesses with only one or a few alternative pharmaceutical treatments will possibly draw attention to one specific Medicinal Product, regardless of whether or not it is referred to.
-In such cases, it is especially important that the information does not focus on treatment but rather on health and disease and where one can turn for advice.
+Information about diseases with only one or a few alternative medicines for treatment may draw attention to one specific medicine, regardless of whether it is referred to or not.
+In such cases, it is particularly important that the information does not focus on treatment, but on health, illness and information about where to seek advice.